[7 Easy Ways] The Volume Does Not Contain A Recognized File System

 Another useful option that you can try is to update the USB driver in order to fix the volume does not recognize file system.

-• Firstly, you have to press Windows + R keys together and then run MSC as administrator.
+• Firstly, you have to press Windows + R keys together and then run MSC as an administrator.

 • Now, in the Device Manager, you can find USB controllers and unfold them.
 Next, make a right-click on it and click Generic USB Hub and then simply click Update Driver Software.